scholarslab/codespeakkit/planning.md

 # Speakers

 The other important consideration is the speakers to invite.
-They are in many ways the immediate provocation for the summit.
+They are the immediate provocation for the summit.
 Their presentations start the discussion, which the participants take over.
-The topics begin, but don't dominate, and the discussion can move on from there.
+The topics begin, but don't dominate, and the conversation can move outward from there.

 # What is "productive"